 I grew up in San Diego and then I moved to NYC to study dance at Alvin Ailey.
 I worked with Abrams Artists, where I was hired for jazz dancing for companies such as American Express and Vidal Sasson.
 I then worked in Gail Conrad's tap dance company performing off Broadway and danced in small parts around the Tristate region before getting my MA in Art History at NYU.
 During my studies I worked at Sotheby's Art Auction house where I enjoyed the dynamics of researching, preparing and curating 19th C European paintings in their biannual auctions.
 The experience was akin to having a museum move in and move out twice per year, I loved it!

 Where I’ve been.
-Egypt, Tanzania, Morocco, Japan, Cambodia, India, Thailand, France, Spain, The Netherlands, Germany, Austria, Italy (I studied art in Florence), Belgium, Great Britain, Greece, Mexico, Guatemala, Cuba, Jamaica, St.Barth’s, St. Martin, Puerto Rico, Costa Rica, Panama, Dominican Republic, Harbour Island, Canada, Hawaii, Panama, most of the USA.
+Egypt, Tanzania, Morocco, Japan, Cambodia, India, Thailand, France, Spain, The Netherlands, Germany, Austria, Italy (I studied art & literature in Florence), Belgium, Great Britain, Greece, Mexico, Guatemala, Cuba, Jamaica, St.Barth’s, St. Martin, Puerto Rico, Costa Rica, Panama, Dominican Republic, Harbour Island, Canada, Hawaii, Panama, most of the USA.
 Where I was scheduled to go Pre-Covid (for work & for pleasure): Cameroon, Portugal, Vietnam, back to Cuba.
 Hopefully in 2023!

 We require a signed agreement and a non refundable retainer of 30% in order to reserve your wedding date.
 We book on a first come first serve basis and once we reserve your date, we turn down all other inquiries for that date.
 We cannot hold a date without a signed contract and retainer.
 Prime dates (June, September & October Saturdays) can book two years in advance, so don't wait, we'd love to hear about your wedding and how we can document it for you!